 You’ll walk by pocket beaches, along the Wenatchee River and over bridges.
 We saw a warning sign about a mama bear and cubs spotted in the area.
 Didn’t run into the bears, but we did see four deer out for a stroll.

 There’s an even better way to see that beautiful mountain scenery than hiking — on horseback.
 Icicle Outfitters and Guides’ stable is located just 2.5 miles outside of town.
 The horses are gentle, and you don’t need any prior experience to do a 2-mile ride (lasting about 45 minutes).
 Kids must be at least 6 years old to ride their own horse; younger kids can ride with an adult.

 Day trip or overnight

 Leavenworth is totally doable as a day trip; it just makes for a very long day.
-It's also a perfect weekend or mid-week escape.
+It’s also a perfect weekend or mid-week escape.
 If you can swing it, Sleeping Lady Mountain Resort is a wonderful splurge for families.
 Kids love the sleeping lofts, parents love the beautiful location.
-Note that the rock pool and hot tub remain closed for renovations.
-Check online for the current status of onsite dining options.
+After extensive renovations, the pool and hot tub are back open.

 We stayed at Enzian Inn, located half a block from downtown.
-For our first overnight trip in a long time, it did not disappoint.
 There’s a complimentary hot breakfast, complete with a made-to-order omelet bar and an alp horn serenade.
 All open and included with your stay: the hotel’s 18-hole putting course, ping pong room, racquetball room, and, best of all, the swimming pool and hot tub.